zephyrproject-rtos/docker-image/README.md

 The Developer docker image includes all tools included in the CI image as well as the additional tools that can be useful for Zephyr development, such as the VNC server for testing display sample applications.

+The Base docker images should be used to build custom docker images with 3rd party toolchains and tooling.

 These images include the [Zephyr SDK](https://github.com/zephyrproject-rtos/sdk-ng), which supports building most Zephyr targets.